bl00mber/react-phone-input-2/README.md

 #### Flexible mask

-If `enableAreaCodeStretch` is added, the part of the mask with the area code will not stretch to length of the respective section of phone mask.
+If `enableAreaCodeStretch` is added, the part of the mask with the area code will stretch to the length of the respective section of phone mask.
 Example: `+61 (2), +61 (02)`

 ### Custom masks